BrunoCaseiro/brokenWordlist/README.md

 # brokenWordlist
-For when your wordlist-dependent program crashes :'(
+A simple script for When your wordlist-dependent program crashes and you don't want to go through the entire wordlist again.
+This script creates a new wordlist, starting from the word of your choosing

+# Usage: ./brokenWordlist.sh <originalWordlist> <lastKnownWord> <outputFile>